Custom Antibody Services

 2 days

-Stage 2/3 Informed by Stage 1 results 4-6 weeks
+Stage B Completion Informed by Stage A2 results 4-6 weeks (4-5 months total)

 FAQs

-While we can’t guarantee the outcome of a specific project because every antibody is different, we can guarantee the quality of the mAbs.
-Each library undergoes QC check by gel electrophoresis and DNA sequencing of numerous colonies, and we validate the mAbs via ELISA, flow cytometry, functional assays, and more upon request.
+While we can’t guarantee the outcome of a specific project because every antibody is different, we always guarantee the quality of our work.
+Each library undergoes QC check by gel electrophoresis and DNA sequencing, and we validate the mAbs via ELISA, flow cytometry, functional assays, and more upon request.

-Because we use phage display, our library sizes are larger than competitors (1E10 compared to 1E8 for yeast) so you have a greater chance of getting the exact characteristics you need.
-Phage also allows us to select for developability (heat resistance as proxy) so lead candidates can get to the clinic faster.
+Because we use phage display, our library sizes are larger than competitors (1E10 compared to 1E8 for yeast), so you have a greater chance of getting the exact characteristics you need.
+Phage also allows us to select for developability (via thermoresistance and polyreactivity selection) so lead candidates can get to the clinic faster.

 No. Our affinity maturation services are flexible and tailored to your needs.
 For our multi-stage STEM process, we can stop at the stage where you are satisfied with the improved antibodies.
 We work with you at every stage of the process and discuss what our plan is for each subsequent stage to get approval before moving forward.

-After each stage of the STEM method, we characterize the Fabs using multiple methods:
+After each stage of the STEM method, we can characterize the Fabs using multiple methods:

 • ELISA